Gold Coast (Bundall)

 Lecture commences at 9.30am and we ask Members and Guests to be seated by 9.15am.

 Lectures run for approximately one hour.
-Morning Tea is served immediately after the lecture which provides Members and Guests the opportunity to ask questions and meet lecturers after each talk.
+Morning Tea is served immediately after the lecture which provides Members and Guests the opportunity to ask questions and meet the speakers after each talk.
 The cost of Morning Tea is included in the membership or guest ticket fee.

 Program